Iowa Gov. Reynolds expands business closures as COVID-19 cases continue to rise

 IDPH officials have been notified of 78 additional positive cases for a total of 946 positive cases.
 There have been an additional 680 negative tests for a total of 10,653 negative tests to date, which includes testing reported by the State Hygienic Lab and other labs.
 The lab has 1,850 testing kits available.

-Reynolds today said she previously had taken “targeted, systematic” action to close a wide array of businesses but she now has expanded the list to include shopping malls, libraries, social and fraternal clubs, bingo and bowling alleys, arcades, pool halls, amusement parks, skating rinks and parks, outdoor and indoor playgrounds or children’s play centers, tobacco and vaping shops, racetracks, music, toy, gaming, instrument and movie stores and campgrounds.
+Reynolds on Monday said she previously took “targeted, systematic” action to close a wide array of businesses but she now has expanded the list to include shopping malls, libraries, social and fraternal clubs, bingo and bowling alleys, arcades, pool halls, amusement parks, skating rinks and parks, outdoor and indoor playgrounds or children’s play centers, tobacco and vaping shops, racetracks, music, toy, gaming, instrument and movie stores, and campgrounds.

 The new business closures start at 8 a.m.
 Tuesday and run through April 30.